Review | Tom Sietsema’s 7 favorite places to eat right now

 Welcome to a Japanese-inspired evening during which 10 or so chefs serve 20 or so courses to no more than a dozen diners seated at a counter looking into a futuristic kitchen.
 The idea should come as no surprise to followers of José Andrés, who aimed to introduce a Spanish-Japanese restaurant in the Trump hotel but pulled out when Donald Trump insulted Mexicans at the dawn of his campaign for president.
 Anyway, “Japanese and Spanish food have a lot in common,” says Koji Terano, the research and development chef at parent company ThinkFoodGroup, who points out “tuna, rice, cooking over charcoal” as links.

 If Minibar is sending out fewer magic tricks than before, the new format still introduces some sublime creations: a gorgeous one-bite taco that’s green with seaweed powder and rich with Iberian pork; abalone brushed with tamari and garnished with doll-size balls of compressed green apple; and shimmering caviar atop Wagyu beef in a nasturtium cup.
-The parade of dishes moves at a nice clip, concluding with a series of desserts that include a tiny sesame tart served by a chef from a long-handled spoon — dinner as theater.
+The parade of dishes moves at a nice clip, concluding with desserts that include a tiny sesame tart served by a chef from a long-handled spoon — dinner as theater.

 Snaring a seat requires some thought and speed.
 Tickets for the show go online at noon the first of every month for the following month, and typically disappear within 24 hours.
 Worth the effort?
 Minibar is as much a vacation from the routine as a dinner for the memory books.